 Almost half of all consumers in the world use digital fintech platforms for everyday operations.
-The PwC's survey argues that the number of fintech apps users will proliferate in the next few years.
-In addition, 78% of American millennials will shift to online banking by the end of 2022.
+78% of American millennials will shift to online banking by the end of 2022.
 This data explains the high demand from the financial sector in creating competitive fintech applications for their businesses.

 - The Future of Fintech Market Apps